 Custom White Built-Ins

 First, let’s talk about one of the biggest changes to the room…this custom white built-in entertainment unit.
-After searching for a carpenter for months, my mom finally found someone willing to take on this big job (you can email us if you live in the Chicagoland area and you want his info).
+After searching for a carpenter for months, my mom finally found someone willing to take on this big job.

 And if I had to do my built-ins over again, I would definitely go with this configuration.
 I like the size of the rectangular cubes on the sides and the big ones up top for displaying taller items.
 Plus, he even installed lighting in the top cubbies!
 Swanky.